Straight Talk SC: Can't Win for Losing

 For Curt McPhail's powerpoint presentation, click here.

-Mark Quinn will host a roundtable discussion with Carol Naughton; Curt McPhail, Russell Booker, Superintendent of Education, Spartanburg District 7 (bio), Phil Feisal, president, Spartanburg Medical Center (bio), Tony Thomas, president of the Northside Neighborhood Association (bio), and David Wood, Ph.D.
+Mark Quinn hosted a roundtable discussion with Carol Naughton; Curt McPhail, Russell Booker, Superintendent of Education, Spartanburg District 7 (bio), Phil Feisal, president, Spartanburg Medical Center (bio), Tony Thomas, president of the Northside Neighborhood Association (bio), and David Wood, Ph.D.
 Senior Vice President for Development, Wofford College (bio) on the collective vision and committed partnership that is revitalizing Spartanburg’s Northside, one that brings together the resources and ideas of government, faith communities, public and higher education, the hospital, foundations, and neighborhood associations.

 To view Straight Talk SC Storify from Session IV, click here.